 West Elm’s Organic Cotton Towel is the upgrade your bathroom needs.
 It has a deep weaved honeycomb texture and is certified Standard 100 by OEKO-TEX, which means it's been tested by a third-party lab and verified to be safe from over 300 harmful substances that you might find in other towels.
 Aside from being soft and absorbent, this towel comes in seven colors, from basic white to rich navy and copper, to complete your bathroom's look.

-If you don't want to fully commit to the waffle weave life, there are several options out there for you (including two others on this list).
-One of the best, though, is Serena & Lily's St. Helena Bath Towel, which is made from 100 percent Turkish cotton.
+If you don't want to fully commit to the waffle weave life, there are several options out there for you.
+One of the best, though, is Boll & Branch's Waffle Terry Bath Towel, which is made from 100 percent organic cotton.
 The towel has a waffle weave front and a terrycloth back, both of which are seriously soft, cozy, and absorbent.
-Plus, it's certified by OEKO-TEX Standard 100, so you know it's free from harmful materials.

 The Allswell Stonewashed Waffle Towel is made from 100 percent cotton, and looks more like a throw blanket than a bath towel.
 In true waffle towel fashion, it’s ultra-absorbent, but the special stone washing process also makes it super soft—and it gets softer the more you wash it.
 It also has a fringed edge that adds to the aesthetic, while the muted white, gray, and blush color options are great for any design scheme